 However, by activating students' curiosity in each other's work, Icebreaker makes comparing and contrasting a natural, fun activity with low risk and high return.
 Icebreaker is a foundational activity that can be used in every grade.

-Add to It is in the booklets that come with The Storymatic Classic, Storymatic Kids, and the Colonial Williamsburg Edition.
+Add to It is in the booklets that come with The Storymatic Classic and Storymatic Kids.